afefdrissi/100-days-of-code/log.md

 - continued playing with javascript objects while building js/jquery inventory that i started yesterday.

 Coding done today is in codes>day_003.

+### Day 5: October 16, 2018
+**Today's Progress**:
+it was a busy day but i managed to:
+- Complete 5 items in ES6 section.
+- check css grids.
+- fixe a stupid mistake in my inventory code.